Android Messages for web now lets you text from PC and Mac. Here's how

 - Use your phone to scan the QR code on your computer

 The ability to send and receive texts on your Android phone and computer has been long overdue.
-Apple's iMessages has supported this feature for a few years, but since you need an iPhone ($1,829 at Apple) and Mac, not everyone could use the feature.
+Apple's iMessages has supported this feature for a few years, but since you need an iPhone ($800 at Cricket Wireless) and Mac, not everyone could use the feature.
 Now that Android's messaging platform supports this, an awful lot more people can start texting without their phones.

 Google also announced four other new features in Messages: